Constitution

 2.5 The club shall comply with Anti-Discrimination legislation in all of its activities and procedures, including the granting of club membership.

-2.7 Notwithstanding clause 2.8, a member or associate member of a club may have their membership terminated after the following procedure is followed:
+2.7 Notwithstanding clauses 2.8 and 2.9, a member or associate member of a club may have their membership terminated after the following procedure is followed:

-• 2.7.1 A motion is carried by the Executive, or the Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
+• 2.7.1 A motion is carried by the Executive, or the Executive is petitioned by twenty (20) members to instigate impeachment proceedings;

 • 2.7.3 The member concerned is notified in writing of the procedures and reasons for proceedings at least seven (7) days prior to the meeting.